7. A word of appreciation, 4:10-20

 oida "I know" - Perfect of the stem eid - eidon (oJraw), "see = know", but used as a present tense.

-tapeinousqai (tapeinow) pres. pas. inf. "what it is to be in need" - to be humbled, put to shame / to be brought low, abased.
+tapeinousqai (tapeinow) pres. pas. inf. "what it is to be in need" - to be humbled, put to shame / to be brought low, abased [and i know how to abound].
 This infinitive, as with the "to abound = what it is to have plenty", forms a dependent statement of perception expressing what Paul knows.
 Robertson grammar notes that an infinitive following oida doesn't just express content, but manner, "how to / to be able"; Paul has learned "how to live in an appropriate manner under these contrasting circumstances", O'Brien.
 "To be chastened and to have enough and to spare", Zerwick.

 memuhmai (muew) perf. pas.
-"I have learned the secret" - I have learned, been initiated.
+"I have learned the secret" - [in all things] i have learned [the secret].
 The perfect tense indicates a process of learning how to handle the difficulties, as well as the blessings, of life.
 Those of a secular background are often frustrated by the observation that they reach intellectual and emotional maturity at the time of life when their energy level is depleted.
-A believer, of course, knows that the lessons of life prepare them for eternity and thus their knowledge is not scattered to wind in the face of father time.
+A believer, of course, knows that the lessons of life prepare them for eternity and thus their knowledge is not scattered to the wind in the face of father time.

-cortazesqai (cortazw) pres. pas. inf. "of being content" - [both] to be filled, eaten enough = to be satisfied.
+cortazesqai (cortazw) pres. pas. inf. "of being content" - [and = both] to be filled, eaten enough = to be satisfied [and to hunger, and = both to abound and to have lack].
 A satisfaction not just of having a fully belly, but of life in general.
 This infinitive, as with the three that follow, "and to be hungry, both to abound and to come too late = have lack", form dependent statements of perception expressing what Paul has learned.

 en "in [any and every situation]" - in [everything and in all things].
 Here local, sphere, forming an inclusive and emphatic statement; "in any situation and in all circumstances", Barclay.